ECONOMY AFFAIRS JANUARY 2015

 IMF Managing Director Christine Lagarde said while cheaper oil would help consumers in much of the world, the United States would likely be the only major economy this year to buck a trend of weakness in investment and consumption.

 At the same time, the IMF also sees economic growth slowing in emerging market economies, led by a slowdown in China.
-"A shot in the arm (from lower oil prices) is good, but if the global economy is weak on its knees, it's not going to help," Lagarde said.
+"A shot in the arm (from lower oil prices) is good, but if the global economy is weak on its knees, it's not going to help," Lagarde said. - World Bank projects 6.4% economic growth in India

 World Bank President Jim Yong Kim said that India should be the leader in eliminating poverty.
 Stating that he is looking forward to a Vibrant India along with Vibrant Gujarat, Mr. Kim said India's economy is expected to grow at 6.4 percent this year.
 Kim added that tax and subsidy reforms essential for inclusive growth in India.
 India has potential to be a leader in solar energy production, and the solar sector could be India's key contribution towards fighting climate change.
 The World Bank President said after slowing to sub-five per cent growth in the previous two financial years, the economy has started showing signs of pick-up as it expanded by 5.7 per cent and 5.3 per cent in the second and third quarter of 2015.

 The World Bank President said Prime Minister Modi and his government have been quickly putting in place the building blocks for even more rapid growth, streamlining national regulatory structure and promoting social inclusion.
 Jim said he was very encouraged by the recent proposal of a Constitution amendment bill for Goods and Services Tax.
-He said the World Bank had a deep interest in promoting policies and supporting projects that maximise sustainable and inclusive economic growth.
+He said the World Bank had a deep interest in promoting policies and supporting projects that maximise sustainable and inclusive economic growth. - BSE signs pact to set up global exchange in Gandhinagar

 The Bombay Stock Exchange (BSE), Asia’s oldest stock exchange, will establish an international exchange in GIFT SEZ-IFC, a multi-services Special Economic Zone (SEZ) being developed as the country’s first International Financial Services Centre (IFSC) by Gujarat International Finance Tec-City Company Ltd (GIFTCL), in Gandhinagar.